 This space could be run by SKT as it is now.
 Management by others would also be possible.

-‘The Granville’ – a GLA funded interim ‘Enterprise & Community Hub’ - has opened in the Granville Centre, managed by the South Kilburn Trust.
+‘The Granville’ – a GLA funded interim ‘Enterprise & Community Hub’ - has opened in the Granville Centre in Spring 2018, managed by the South Kilburn Trust.
 This will run for about 5 years, accommodating and supporting ‘start-up’ businesses and providing community space.
-The Carlton building is temporarily in use by Rumi’s Cave (ULFA Aid charity).
+Part of the Carlton building is temporarily in use by Rumi’s Cave (ULFA Aid charity).

 What is happening to the buildings in the meantime?

-Leaflets are sent to all properties within a half-mile radius of the site, and also distributed through some local organisations.
-Over 12,000 are issued.
-Email invitations are also sent to over 30 local community organisations and to those who join the mailing list.
+Leaflets were sent to all properties within a half-mile radius of the site, and also distributed through some local organisations.
+Over 12,000 were issued.
+Email invitations were also sent to over 30 local community organisations and to those who joined the mailing list.

 How did you publicise the consultation events?

 The Trust is a UK charity, based in London.
 On the project they have supported the design team in delivering ‘Social Value’.
-They worked with a group of local young people interested in architecture and are supported them to lead a youth-led consultation at the Drop-In event in October.
-Please contact Chelsea Way at email@example.com to learn more.
+They worked with a group of local young people interested in architecture and have supported them to lead a youth-led consultation at the Drop-In event in October.
+Please contact Chelsea Way at firstname.lastname@example.org to learn more.